BTaetz/Visualizer-HumanMotionHDF5/README.md

 This was tested on Ubuntu 22.04 LTS.

 ## Getting started
 To visualize the HDF5 files we suggest to mount the data folder to the "data" folder of the repo.
-Assuming that you downloaded the data to the folder with the path "PATH-TO-YOUR-DATAFOLDER" you can mount the folder via the following command, executed from the repo root:
+Assuming that you downloaded the data to the folder with the path "PATH-TO-YOUR-DATA-FOLDER" you can mount the folder via the following command, executed from the repo root:

 ```
 > sudo mount -bind PATH-TO-YOUR-DATA-FOLDER data